Pilates Jobs in Atlanta

 Buckhead is a major center – lots of studios and clients there (affluent community big on fitness).
 Midtown and Virginia-Highland attract young professionals who fill evening classes.
 Decatur and East Atlanta have a strong community vibe with popular studios.
 Don’t forget the North ‘burbs (Sandy Springs, Roswell) – many clients prefer to stay outside the city and there’s high demand in those areas too.
 Essentially, Pilates interest is spread throughout metro Atlanta, following the pockets of residential and working populations.

-Reformer Instructor
+Reformer Pilates Instructor

 Atlanta, Georgia, US